ucan-wg/delegation/README.md

 # Policy
 [Policy]: #policy

-UCAN Delegation uses predicate logic statements extended with [jq]-style selectors as a policy language.
+UCAN Delegation uses predicate logic statements extended with [jq]-inspired selectors as a policy language.
 Policies are syntactically driven, and MUST constrain the `args` field of an eventual [Invocation].

 A Policy is always given as an array of predicates.
 This top-level array is implicitly treated as a logical `and`, where `args` MUST pass validation of every top-level predicate.

 Policies are structured as trees.
-With the exception of subtrees under `some`, `or`, and `not`, every leaf MUST evaluate to `true`. `some`, `or`, and `not` must
+With the exception of subtrees under `any`, `or`, and `not`, every leaf MUST evaluate to `true`.

 A Policy is an array of statements.
 Every statement MUST take the form `[operator, selector, argument]` except for negation which MUST take the form `["not", statement]`.